Realestate-Module-Predictions/Real_estate/README.md

 ✓ Questions they hope to answer with the data
 ---
-how much will the currenltly listed units be sold for in the next 6 months to a year.
+how much will the actively listed units be sold for in the next 6 months to a year.

 Communication tool:
 ---